-ON THIS DAY IN HISTORY… HISTORY WAS MADE MANY TIMES OVER, SEEMINGLY ALWAYS ON SUNDAYS
+ALWAYS ON SUNDAY: HISTORY WAS MADE MANY TIMES OVER ON THIS DAY, SEEMINGLY ALWAYS ON SUNDAYS

 June 28, 1389 – BATTLE OF KOSOVO